AbelKristanto/AbelKristanto.github.io/_posts/2023-10-04-my-testimony.md

 In 2020, I also wrote reflections on strengthening called "The year of Unity and Acceleration."
 I believe that there is acceleration in God's unity.
 Let's prepare ourselves to face the extraordinary turmoil happening in this era, especially since there is a tremendous upheaval.
 Get used to approaching Him.
 If you want to read online in 2020, [click here](https://drive.google.com/drive/u/1/folders/1yuOifuRhrvppEhBDcfNTlrCg7n80lwS0).

+## 2021: The Year of Praise and Provision

+In 2021, I embarked on a journey to comprehend the depths of human existence, finding myself in a year that I'd like to refer to as "The Year of Praise and Provision."
+This was a time of profound introspection and exploration, where I contemplated the significance of our existence and how we can radiate our light in this vast world.

+The year 2021 was not just another passing year; it was a period of profound self-discovery.
+It was a year where I pondered the grand tapestry of life and our roles within it.
+I set out to understand the essence of our presence in this world and the remarkable ways in which we impact the world around us.

+I firmly believe that every one of us has a unique purpose.
+It is this purpose that gives meaning to our lives and sets us on a course of fulfillment and contentment.
+Understanding this purpose and living in alignment with it is the key to making a meaningful difference in the world.

+"The Year of Praise and Provision" signifies not only acknowledging our unique purpose but also expressing gratitude for the blessings and opportunities that come our way.
+It's a year where we not only reflect on what we can achieve but also celebrate the victories, large and small, that shape our lives.
+Praise becomes a way of life, a constant reminder of the goodness that surrounds us.

+As I look back on the past year, I am filled with appreciation for the lessons learned, the challenges faced, and the growth experienced.
+It's a year that has reinforced the idea that life is a dynamic journey, with each day offering a chance to embrace new opportunities, make a positive impact, and express gratitude for the abundance that life provides.

+2021 has been a year of personal growth and self-discovery.
+It's been a year where I've strived to shine my light and make a positive difference in the world.
+I've realized that our ability to shine is directly linked to our understanding of our purpose.
+When we are aligned with our purpose, our actions are infused with passion and authenticity, and our impact on the world is profound.

+Moreover, "The Year of Praise and Provision" has taught me the importance of celebrating the present moment.
+It's easy to get caught up in the pursuit of future goals and aspirations, but it's equally important to acknowledge and celebrate the here and now.
+Each day is a gift, an opportunity to offer praise and gratitude for the blessings we have in our lives.

+As we transition into a new year, the lessons from "The Year of Praise and Provision" remain etched in my heart.
+I carry with me a deep sense of purpose and an unwavering commitment to live a life that radiates positivity, gratitude, and authentic living.
+I believe that by embracing our purpose, expressing praise, and being open to the provisions of life, we can create a world that is abundant in love, kindness, and fulfillment.

+So, as we step into the future, I invite you to join me on this journey of purpose, praise, and provision.
+Let's celebrate the uniqueness of our existence and make every day a testament to the blessings that surround us.

+If you want to delve deeper into the insights and reflections of "The Year of Praise and Provision," you can read more online by clicking [here](https://drive.google.com/drive/u/1/folders/1FR0a_bsozjMqLNy4PdOb4dnw06lfPNXq).

+## 2022: The Year of Miracles and Giving

+In the year 2022, I came to realize that there are extraordinary things beyond our imagination.
+It is for this reason that I have chosen to label 2022 as "The Year of Miracles and Giving."
+God is always involved in every journey of our lives, and there is a beautiful plan being prepared.
+We need to actively participate in God's work by sharing with others.

+If you wish to read more online in 2022, [click here](https://drive.google.com/drive/u/0/folders/1IG5u56CB27BHhpaHbd6R6hLXxOMP-0n0).

+## Prayer

+If you require prayers or assistance, we stand ready to support you.
+Please feel free to share your requests below, and we will be here to offer our help and guidance.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSe0e2cxQGt7zAYwfq1p6dKhFDubs5s_VYIsJuCgu9gDZHmIMw/viewform?embedded=true" width="640" height="1203" frameborder="0" marginheight="0" marginwidth="0"></iframe>